afeldman-nm/vllm-enc-dec-rfc/rfc.md

 Note: [T5](#add-t5-model) takes a dependency on custom attention bias.
 Custom attention bias is likely complex enough to merit its own PR.

-Custom attention bias is not directly related to encoder/decoder functionality, however custom attention bias support is required by T5 [^4] which is a frequently-requested encoder/decoder model.
+Custom attention bias is not directly related to encoder/decoder functionality, however custom attention bias support is required by [T5 which is a frequently-requested encoder/decoder model](#add-t5-model).

 #### Custom attention bias and relative positional encoding